 Young children thrive in a well ordered environment.

-Rearranging your child’s play area to meet their development needs will result in a happier, calmer, more engaged child who plays independently for longer periods of time.
+Rearranging your child’s play area to meet their developmental needs will result in a happier, calmer, more engaged child who plays independently for longer periods of time.

 Practical steps to a well prepared play area